snehaelzadavid06/CodeCrew/README.md

 Tania Sophy Jose

 Project: QRGo - Intuitive Indoor Navigation

-     Problem: Navigating large indoor spaces (hospitals, campuses) is confusing without GPS, often relying on costly hardware (beacons) or inconvenient app installations.
+Problem:Navigating large indoor spaces (hospitals, campuses) is confusing without GPS, often relying on costly hardware (beacons) or inconvenient app installations.
 Our Solution:QRGo provides an accurate, app-free, browser-based indoor navigation system.
-     How it Works: It uses a grid-based floorplan and the A* pathfinding algorithm for precise route calculation and visual guidance.
+How it Works:It uses a grid-based floorplan and the A* pathfinding algorithm for precise route calculation and visual guidance.
-     Key Benefits: Requires no GPS, Wi-Fi, Bluetooth, or expensive hardware, and is instantly accessible via a simple QR code scan.
+Key Benefits:Requires no GPS, Wi-Fi, Bluetooth, or expensive hardware, and is instantly accessible via a simple QR code scan.

 Tech Stack (purely software based)